raspberrypilearning/getting-started-guide-microbit/en/step_3.md

 Click on the heart icon at the end of the <code style="background-color: #1e90ff">show icon</code> block.

-You will see a drop down, with all the available pre-built icons.
+You will see a drop down, with all the available pre-made icons.

 <img src="images/show-icons.png" alt="The 'show icon' menu expanded, showing a choice of 20 icons, with the option to scroll to see more.
 Icons shown include a tick symbol, a cross symbol, a smiley face and a duck." width="350"/>